⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 The purpose of the stop is fulfilled

-No new justification exists
+No new legal justification exists

 At that point:

-The driver must be released
+The driver must be released.

-Further detention requires new legal grounds
+Further detention requires new legal grounds.

-There is no legal limbo.
+There is no lawful gray zone.

 How Traffic Stops Become Unlawful

-Traffic stops cross the line when:
+Traffic stops cross constitutional lines when:

 They last longer than necessary